Ellen Hughes-Cromwick: Research

-During her time at the University of Michigan Energy Institute, Hughes-Cromwick reviewed the Michael Lewis book entitled “The undoing project: a friendship that changed our minds”.
+During her time at the University of Michigan Energy Institute, Hughes-Cromwick reviewed the Michael Lewis book entitled "The undoing project: a friendship that changed our minds".
 The book itself takes a psychological perspective on human decision making.
 Hughes-Cromwick further interpreted the book from an economic perspective and commented that the findings of Lewis are contrary to the current economic practice of forecasting.
 Hughes-Cromwick agreed with Lewis that predictions to an extreme degree of precision often ultimately prove to be false.
 She stresses that economists cannot precisely predict the future under uncertainty.
-Drawing on her own experience as the Chief Economist of Ford Motor Company from 1996-2014, she agrees with Lewis that it would not have been possible to provide accurate predictions relying solely on economic models and without consulting policy, financial and business experts.
+Drawing on her own experience as the Chief Economist of Ford Motor Company from 1996 to 2014, she agrees with Lewis that it would not have been possible to provide accurate predictions relying solely on economic models and without consulting policy, financial and business experts.

-While completing her Ph.D. in Economics, Hughes-Cromwick conducted research concerning household energy use in Nairobi, Kenya.
+While completing her Ph.D. in economics, Hughes-Cromwick conducted research concerning household energy use in Nairobi, Kenya.
 She exploited a household survey conducted by the Kenyan government which asked households to specify the type of energy they used for heating.
 The goal of the paper was to explain changes in fuel demand as a result of the price increase in petroleum in the 1970s.
 By looking at the effect of income changes on fuel demand, Hughes-Cromwick found that electricity consumption was income elastic, gas consumption was income inelastic, and charcoal consumption depended on charcoal appliance ownership and number of household members.

 Media appearances

 Hughes-Cromwick, as a Senior Economist with the University of Michigan Energy Institute, regularly attends the Transportation, Economics, Energy and Environment conference hosted by the institute.
 At the 2018 conference, she was a presenter on a panel on the subject of the Economics of Batteries and Electric Vehicle Charging.
 Hughes-Cromwick discussed that economics and technology of electrified vehicles have improved and predicted that retail pricing parity of electrified vehicles is expected within five years.
 She stipulated that a transition to electrified vehicles would have a large effect on reducing carbon dioxide emissions.

 In 2013, Hughes-Cromwick addressed the Society of Automotive Analysts Conference as the Chief Economist of Ford Motor Company.
 Her presentation at this conference primarily focused on sales predictions for Ford, both in the U.S. and in Europe.
 She projected U.S. automotive sales growth at 2 to 2.5% in the short term.
 In the long term, over the next five years, she predicted sales growth at approximately 5% on average.

 In 2017, Hughes-Cromwick appeared on CNBC to address the focus of the U.S. Federal Reserve before the September 2017 meeting.
-She discussed the current slow-down in job growth in the U.S and tight labour market conditions.
+She discussed the current slowdown in job growth in the U.S. and tight labor market conditions.
 She commented that she did not see any inflationary risk and that she predicted the increase in interest rates might be less substantial than people expected.